jazzari/todoapp/README.md

 For an Edit Action:
 Using a form to edit an existing object
+Find the object to be edited by the user
 Then submits to update -> hits the database with patch or gives an error

+For an Update Action:
+Using params for the form in Edit action
 - first find the existing object to be edited
 - similar to create action, but using update
 - if an error occur then redirect to edit action

+For a list of all object (Index Action)
+Puts all the objects in an instance variable
+- @todos = Todo.all

 STRONG PARAMETERS: